afshiya20/assign1/README.md

     message VARCHAR(100) NOT NULL,
     PRIMARY KEY (id)
     );

-PHP File Description
+**PHP File Description**

 PHP and HTML code written in index.php made in assign folder in /var/www/html.
-The website contains a static plain html part where details of the authors and the assignment is given Website also contains a html form where PHP is used to connect to the database and send the submitted form details to insert into the mysql database.
+The website contains a static plain html part where details of the student and the assignment is given Website also contains a html form where PHP is used to connect to the database and send the submitted form details to insert into the mysql database.

 Create connection to database using:
 $con = new mysqli($server, $username, $password, $database);

-Get the values from teh submitted form using:
+Get the values from the submitted form using:
 $name = $_POST["name"];
 $email = $_POST["email"];
 $message = $_POST["message"];